Ulster Defence Regiment: Music

 The crowd is reported to have created a "deeply moving" moment by humming the evening hymn "The Day Thou Givest".
 At the end of the performance Brigadier Roger Preston and his wife were piped out of the arena on their way to retirement.
-Only one UDR Pipes & Drums recording was publicly released: the 5 UDR Pipes & Drums "Irish & Scottish Pipe Music", which includes recordings of the regimental and battalion marches as well as other popular tunes.
+Only one UDR Pipes & Drums recording was publicly released: the 5 UDR Pipes & Drums "Irish & Scottish Pipe Music", which includes recordings of the regimental and battalion marches as well as other songs.

 Options for Change and amalgamation

 After the fall of the Berlin Wall the United Kingdom began to reduce the size of its armed forced under the working title of Options for Change.
 Army strength was to be reduced from 160,000 to 110,000; the infantry to reduce from 55 battalions to 38.
 The GOC saw this as a perfect opportunity to streamline the UDR and also remove some of the more "intractable problems" with regards to image and career prospects.
 In a revolutionary plan he decided to merge the UDR with the Royal Irish Rangers; incorporating part-time soldiers into the regular army for the first time in history.
 The hope of the British Army's commander was that the process of amalgamation with the Rangers, coupled with the change of name, would be a fresh start for what he says was a "discredited UDR".
 The Rangers recruited from the South of Ireland, including many Catholics, and this would aid the process.

 "Project Infancy" would also ensure that the Royal Irish Rangers, the last Irish infantry battalion of "the line" did not lose their training facilities and presence in Northern Ireland.
 The UDR, which was not regular line infantry was, in the words of one commander, "like a fish without feathers".
 Incorporation as infantry of the line might provide UDR officers with career prospects which mirrored those of the regular army and hopefully resolve the problem of recruiting junior officers.
 To the GOC the prospect of having a larger number of Catholic officers and NCOs in the UDR would dampen much of the political furore surrounding the regiment.
-In a private memo to John MacGregor, Lord President of the Council in John Major’s government, then Defence Secretary Tom King emphasised that the merger was primarily motivated by the political controversy surrounding the UDR locally and in Anglo-Irish relations, and it was hoped the move would do away with the UDR's "sectarian stigma."
+In a private memo to John MacGregor, Lord President of the Council in First Major ministry, then Defence Secretary Tom King emphasised that the merger was primarily motivated by the political controversy surrounding the UDR locally and in Anglo-Irish relations, and it was hoped the move would do away with the UDR's "sectarian stigma."

 The plan was approved by early summer 1991 and proposed: